Let’s talk about cooperative preschools (usually called co-ops).

 I offer my experience here not as “here’s how YOU should do things” advice, but more to illustrate one parent’s decision-making process for one particular family.

 My oldest child attended coop preschool two days a week.
-At the time, I also had a baby, and so it was a little tricky to juggle child care for the baby so I could work at the coop.
-She also attended a drop-off theatre preschool two days a week.
-The time she spent at that preschool gave me time for focused one-on-one time with her little sister.
+At the time, I also had a baby, who stayed with her grandparents while I was at coop.
+My son also attended a drop-off theatre preschool two days a week.
+The time he spent at that preschool gave me time for focused one-on-one time with his little sister.
 Two years later, I returned to the same coop with child #2.
 (Crossroads Coop, sponsored by Bellevue College Parent Education.)
-She also attended two days a week, and on the other days, participated in other activities.
+She attended two days a week, and on the other days, participated in other activities.

 With child #3, I’ve done drop-off preschools, because I work while he’s at preschool.
 And although I LOVE both of his outdoor preschools, I definitely find that drop-off is a very different experience than coop.
 Although I have met all the parents at his preschool, and I know the name of all the kids, I don’t know any of them as well as I knew the parents and kids at coop.
 Although I observe as much as I can when I drop off and pick up, and although I read his class newsletters religiously, I just don’t have anywhere near as deep of a connection to what’s happening in his classroom as I did with his siblings.

 If you’re a stay-at-home parent, or work part-time, I’d absolutely recommend coop preschool as a great enrichment program for your child, and a fun learning experience for you as well!

 In the Seattle / Puget Sound area, most coops are run through parent education programs at local community colleges.
 I list all their contact info at the bottom of this post: https://gooddayswithkids.com/2014/05/14/parent-ed-programs/